cawney4/color-cycle/README.md

 # color-cycle

 A sandbox for me to experiment with color cycling.
-So far, I have a simple 100x100 pixel image of red with a thick black line cycling downward
+So far, I have a simple 500x500 pixel image with black sides and color cycling in the middle.

+With help from Cesium team.

 Inspired by the color cycling demo on Effect Games:
 http://www.effectgames.com/demos/canvascycle/